-We can either live bound by our past mistakes and failures, or we can live free by taking our place in the Kingdom!
-We can choose to walk as a grace-filled, hopeful, forgiven, courageous, strong, warrior for the King each day.
+We can either live bound by our past mistakes and failures or live free by taking our place in the Kingdom!
+We can choose to walk as grace-filled, hopeful, forgiven, courageous, strong warriors for the King each day.

-Our Choice – Don’t believe me?
-Look at Exodus 13:17-18 “When Pharoah finally let the people go, God did not lead them along the main road that runs through Philistine territory, even though it was the shortest route to the Promised Land.
+Our Choice – If you do not believe me?
+Take a look at Exodus 13:17-18 “When Pharoah finally let the people go, God did not lead them along the main road that runs through Philistine territory, even though it was the shortest route to the Promised Land.
 God said, “if the people are faced with a battle, they might change their minds and return to Egypt.
 So God led them in a roundabout way through the wilderness toward the Red Sea.”

-God knew that although the Israelites were desperate for, and had waited a long time to receive, freedom from slavery for years would go back to what he’d just set them free from if they ran into difficulties.
+God knew that although the Israelites were desperate for, and had waited a long time to receive, freedom from slavery, they would turn and go back to what He had just set them free from if they ran into difficulties.

 How many times have we run back to bondage that Christ has paid for us to be free from?

-When Christ was on the cross, he said, “it is finished.”
-He didn’t say, “it MAY be finished.”
-Or, “it’s GOING to be finished.”
+When Christ was on the cross, He said, “It is finished.”
+He did not say, “it MAY be finished.”
+Or, “it is GOING to be finished.”
 Or, “SOME OF IT is finished.”
-He said, “it is finished.”
-What’s finished?
-The price of our salvation was bought and then paid for that day.
+He said, “It is finished.”
+Exactly what is finished?
+The price for our salvation was bought and paid for that day.
 What did Christ say just a few chapters before that?
 I came so that you may have an abundant life.
-Christ came so you may be free.
+Christ came so that you may be free.

 2 Corinthians 6:11-13, “I can’t tell you how much I long for you to enter this wide-open, spacious life.
 We didn’t fence you in.
 The smallness you feel comes from within you.
 Your lives aren’t small, but you’re living them in a small way.
 I’m speaking as plainly as I can with great affection.
 Open up your lives.
 Live openly and expansively."